AP® Statistics Exam Scoring Guide

 AP Statistics Scoring Table

-After your statistics exam scores are recorded on the AP grading scale, they are sent to the respective colleges that you’ve selected for admission.
-If you want to learn how to have the College Board send your AP scores to your college, check out our page on AP Exam Scores.
+After your AP Statistics exam scores are recorded on the AP grading scale, they are sent to the colleges you’ve selected.
+To learn how to have the College Board send your AP scores to your college, visit our page on AP Exam Scores.

-Although each college has its own criteria for granting credit and/or placement based on AP scores, most colleges follow a standard formula when converting your AP Stats score to the equivalent college grade.
-Following is the AP score table showing the conversion of AP scores into equivalent college grades for the Stats exam:
+Although each college has its own criteria for granting credit and/or placement based on AP scores, most colleges follow a standard formula for converting your AP Stats score into the equivalent college grade.
+Below is the AP score table showing the conversion of AP scores into equivalent college grades for the Stats exam:

 AP Score College Grade Equivalent Qualification